YannickBlais/Udacity-CarND-Behavioral-Cloning-P3/writeup_report.md

 After the collection process, I had 30552 number of data points (each data point includes 3 images: left, right and center).
 I then preprocessed this data by first cropping it and removing the top 50 pixels and the bottom 20.
 This removes the unnecessary part of the picture that contains non-relevant information such as scenery or the hood of the car.
 I then apply a simple 3x3 guassian blur to reduce noise, convert to YUV color space as suggested by NVidia and resized the image to 200x66.
 I also perform normalizing of the images by diving the pixel values by 127.5 and subtracting 1.0 to bring them between -1.0 nd 1.0 which makes the model normally easier to converge.

-Here is an example of a cropped image:
+Here is an example of an image pre- and post-preprocessing:

+![alt text][image11]
-![alt text][image10]
+![alt text][image12]

-I finally randomly shuffled the data set and put 20% of the data into a validation set.
+I randomly shuffled the data set and put 20% of the data into a validation.

-I used this training data for training the model.
+I used the remaining 80% as training data for the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+The ideal number of epochs I found was 10 as evidenced by the good driving of the vehicle on both tracks.
+More itereations reduced slightly the training and validation loss but did not improve the actual driving.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.